ENCCS/sycl-workshop/content/device-discovery.rst

 .. exercise:: hipSYCL and ``HIPSYCL_TARGETS``

    SYCL_ is all about being able to write code *once* and execute it on different hardware.
-Take the sample code in folder ``content/code/day-1/02_hello-selectors`` used the default queue constructor: essentially, the runtime decides which device will be used for us.
+The sample code in folder ``content/code/day-1/01_hello-selectors`` used the default queue constructor: essentially, the runtime decides which device will be used for us.
    Let us explore how that works with hipSYCL_.
 When configuring the code we can set the ``HIPSYCL_TARGETS`` CMake